-The distinction between fluid and crystallized cognitive resources (Horn & Cattell, 1967) is used in many theories on intelligence (see e.g. Kovacs & Conway, 2016; McGrew, 2009), although it must be regarded as a necessary simplification.
-Recent studies have found evidence for more fractionated decompositions (Hampshire et al., 2012; Johnson & Bouchard Jr, 2005; Rhodes et al., 2019), which also informs our understanding of the complexity of age-related decline.
-For example, large-scale testing has revealed the large variance of age-related peak performances as well as their breaths across tasks that vary in the cognitive resources they require (Hartshorne & Germine, 2015).
-Moreover, biological and experience-based decline are not easily distinguishable (Ramscar et al., 2014).
+A distinction between fluid and crystallized intelligence (Horn & Cattell, 1967) seems to be a useful simplification to sharpen the concept of intelligence (see e.g. Kovacs & Conway, 2016; McGrew, 2009).
+Recent studies have found evidence for more fractionated decompositions (Hampshire et al., 2012; Johnson & Bouchard Jr, 2005; Rhodes et al., 2019).
+Large-scale testing has revealed a wide variance in age-related peak performances as well as their breaths across tasks that vary in the cognitive resources they require (Hartshorne & Germine, 2015).
+Moreover, biological and experience-based decline are not easily distinguishable.
+Ramscar et al. (2014), for example, conclude that older adults’ performance on cognitive tests reflect their learning in handling information processing (knowledge based), and not cognitive decline (biological resources).

-Previously learned language skills are important experience-based factors that constrain additional language learning success (Best, 1995; Ellis, 2006; Flege, 2018b).
-The role of previously learned languages may be similar to the way prior knowledge can facilitate or interfere with performance in a new learning task.
+What can we say about additional language learning in adulthood in relation to experience-based knowledge?
+Particularly in the domain of pronunciation, previously learned languages are seen as important experience-based knowledge sources or skills that constrain learning success (Best, 1995; Ellis, 2006; Flege, 2018b).
+The role of previously learned languages might be similar to the way prior knowledge can facilitate or interfere with performance in a new learning task.
 Just as expectations about a target language based on previously learned languages can facilitate learning, expectations can also impede learning when new input deviates substantially from what would be expected given previous experience (Kleinschmidt & Jaeger, 2016).
-Also later in life, available knowledge resources can both harm and help learning performance, depending on its applicability or usefulness (Brod et al., 2013; Umanath & Marsh, 2014).
-Learning strategies based on existing resources are relatively effective compared to earlier life stages when less a priori knowledge is available (Brod et al., 2013, p.
+Available knowledge resources can both harm and help learning performance, depending on its applicability or usefulness (Brod et al., 2013; Umanath & Marsh, 2014).
+Learning strategies that rely on experience can be relatively effective compared to earlier life stages when less a priori knowledge is available (Brod et al., 2013, p.
 201; Queen et al., 2012; Umanath & Marsh, 2014).

-Age-related decline has strong effects on language processing (Wulff et al., 2019) and language learning (Birdsong, 2014; Bongaerts, 1999; Vanhove, 2013).
+Age-related decline has strong effects on language processing (Wulff et al., 2019) and language learning (Birdsong, 2014; Bongaerts, 1999; Vanhove, 2013; Hartshorne et al. 2018).
 The acquisition of an Ln in adulthood is often regarded as a more demanding and laborious task compared to earlier Ln acquisition.
-Explanations range between practical (older adults receiving substantially less helpful exposure (Flege, 2018)) and cognitive (adults being less sensitive to new exposure due to much previously acquired knowledge (e.g. Ramscar et al., 2014)).
-It is generally unclear what kind of aging processes are responsible for declining Ln learning abilities and to what extent these processes depend on previously acquired knowledge.
+Explanations range between practical (older adults receiving substantially less helpful exposure (Flege, 2018)) and cognitive (adults being less sensitive to new exposure due to previously acquired knowledge (e.g. Ramscar et al., 2014)), but the balance between declining Ln learning abilities and previously acquired knowledge remains unclear.

 Ln learning outcomes differ more across older adult learners in comparison to younger adults (Marinova-Todd et al., 2000).
 Adult language learning seems to decline monotonically, ranging over a long period (Hakuta et al., 2003).
 Furthermore, age-related decline affects both language perception and production (Kemper et al., 2011; Kemtes & Kemper, 1997).
-There may be reasons to expect that not all language processing skills are affected equally strong however.
+However, these effects may vary depending on the specific cognitive demands of the specific language processing skills.
 For example, language production is generally more cognitively taxing than perception (for review, see Ferreira, 2008; MacDonald, 2013).
 Also, older Ln learners experience more problems and stress in expressing grammatical knowledge during speaking and listening compared to writing and reading (McDonald, 2006).

-Previously acquired knowledge explains a large part of the differences in Ln learnability at the B2 level of the CEFR across a wide range of languages (Schepens et al., 2020), particularly because of similarities between the target language and previously learned languages.
+Previously acquired knowledge explains a large part of the differences in Ln proficiency levels across a wide range of L1s (Schepens et al., 2020), particularly because of similarities between the target language and previously learned languages.
 One’s first language is more important than any additional language background, but additional languages result in similarity effects as well (Schepens et al., 2016).
 Linguistic dissimilarity or distance can be defined as the sum of linguistic distinctions between a pair of languages.
-Such distance measures turned out to be useful in addressing the degree of Ln learnability with respect to the previously learned languages (Schepens et al., 2020).
+Such dissimilarity measures turned out to be useful in addressing the degree of Ln learnability with respect to the previously learned languages (Schepens et al., 2020).